-- And Better comfort for the driver inside the vehicle
+- And, better comfort for the driver inside the vehicle

-Sometimes The (ECU) may decide that a cooler engine temperature is required for higher speed or high-load operations.
-Consequently, the heating coil is activated and the thermostat will open at a lower coolant temperature giving better performance.
-Once the (ECU) sees that those conditions have been met the heating coil is deactivated.
-As a result, The thermostat returns to normal wax operation.
+Sometimes the (ECU) may decide that a cooler engine temperature; is required for higher speed or high-load operations.
+Consequently, the heating coil is activated and the thermostat will; open at a lower coolant temperature giving better performance.
+Once the (ECU) sees that those conditions have been met, the heating coil is deactivated.
+As a result, the thermostat returns to normal wax operation.

-Engine Codes For Electronic MAP-Controlled Thermostats
+Engine Codes For (MAP) Controlled Thermostats

 Being able to see engine codes when there is a fault is an added feature.
 On these systems, there are two ways the engine (ECU) knows there is a problem.
 The (ECU) is able to determine if there is a short or open circuit.
-It does this through measuring voltage drops to determine if the circuit and components are functioning normally.
+It does this through measuring voltage drops to determine; if the circuit and components are functioning normally.
 When the (ECU) detects a problem, it will set a code.

-The most common codes P0597, P0598 and P0599 all refer to an electronically controlled engine thermostat.
+The most common codes P0597, P0598 and P0599 all refer to, an electronically controlled engine thermostat.